Bruck an der Mur: History

 The earliest surviving record of Bruck dates from the time of King Ludovicus II "Germanicus", when it was identified, in a record dated 20 November 860, as "ad pruccam", a manor of the archbishopric of Salzburg.
 The settlement then identified with this name was in the location currently occupied by the suburb now called "St. Ruprecht".
-The settlement then located at what is now the centre of Bruck is identified in the ninth century record as "muorica kimundi" (i.e. the mouth of the Mürz River).
+The settlement then located at what is now the centre of Bruck is identified in the ninth century record as "muorica kimundi" (i.e. the mouth of the Mürz).

 The town was refounded in 1263 by King Otakar II of Bohemia, who was responsible for surrounding Bruck with its city walls.
 Bruck received its town privileges in 1277 from King Rudolph von Habsburg who in 1273 succeeded Otakar.
 Bruck an der Mur was an important medieval trade center specializing in iron work.